 Osteoporosis risk factors are important to consider as we age, as this condition often goes unnoticed until it’s too late.
 That is what happened to me.
 Thankfully, I asked for a bone density scan.
-I did so because I knew some of the medication I had been on for multiple sclerosis could contribute to bone loss.
-Additionally, my daughter had been diagnosed with it in her 20s, suspected to have a genetic component.
+I did so because I knew some of the medications I had been on for multiple sclerosis could contribute to bone loss.
+Additionally, my daughter had been diagnosed with it in her 20s, so we suspect a genetic component.

 Osteoporosis is often referred to as the “silent thief,” osteoporosis is a bone disease that weakens bones and makes them more susceptible to fractures.
 In this article, we will delve into what osteoporosis is, its causes, risk factors, symptoms, and prevention measures to help you understand and take control of your bone health.